Self-Employed Allowable Expenses

 Marketing Costs

-Marketing costs can be a valuable way to offset business costs, so it is worth keeping accurate records if you use your own funds for marketing purposes.
+Marketing costs can be a valuable way to offset business costs, so it is worth keeping accurate records if you use your funds for marketing.

 It includes advertising costs, websites, promotional materials, and other associated expenses.
-It is vital to track these expenses carefully so you can claim the maximum amount possible come tax time.
+Tracking these expenses carefully is vital to claiming the maximum amount possible when tax time comes.

 Materials